Super Bowl 2020 Halftime Singers Shakira & JLo Prepare for the Show

-Shakira and Jennifer Lopez will both be performing at the 2020 Super Bowl Halftime Show this Sunday, February 2, 2020.
+Shakira and Jennifer Lopez are both performing at the 2020 Super Bowl Halftime Show this Sunday, February 2, 2020.
 The two A-Listers are busy preparing for their performances, and we have the scoop on what they’re doing to get ready!

-As they are preparing to sing their original songs, both Shakira and Jennifer Lopez have spoken about how they plan to incorporate a tribute to Kobe Bryant, who passed away last weekend in a tragic helicopter accident, in their performances.
+As the two singers are preparing to perform their original songs, both Shakira and Jennifer Lopez have spoken about how they plan to incorporate a tribute to Kobe Bryant, who passed away last weekend in a tragic helicopter accident, in their performances.
 As said during a pregame press conference, they will give a special performance to highlight the accomplishments and contributions of the late basketball star.

 Both Artists Spoke At The Pepsi Press Conference